critterandguitari/cg-docs/docs/Organelle/og_s2.md

 ### 3.4 Organelle's Default MIDI Setup

-The way the Organelle handles MIDI will be relevant to all users, even if you are mainly pressing the unit's own maple keys to trigger note messages.
+The way the Organelle handles MIDI will be relevant to anyone using MIDI, even if you are mainly pressing the unit's own maple keys to trigger note messages.
 There are certain default MIDI assignments in the Organelle patches that you should know.

 The most simple MIDI configuration is to use the 1/8" MIDI jacks to send or receive notes or MIDI clock with another instrument.
 By default a patch running on the Organelle will send and receive MIDI on the 1/8" jacks.
 It is also possible to use class compliant USB MIDI devices.